 My name is Jerry Kennedy.
-I’m a Christian, a husband, a dad of 3 uniquely beautiful kids, a former chiropractor, and the founder of Purpose Local.
+I’m a Christian, a husband, a dad of 3, a former chiropractor, and the founder of Purpose Local.

-When I was 24-years-old, I opened my chiropractic practice and began my journey of small-business ownership.
-Like most small-business owners, I didn’t know what I was getting myself into, and it was much harder than I thought it was going to be.
+When I was 24-years-old, I opened a chiropractic practice and began my journey of small-business ownership.
+Like most small-business owners, I didn’t know what I was getting myself into.
+Running a small business was much harder than I thought it was going to be.

 It’s a miracle that I didn’t have to close my practice in those first few years.
 I was a hot mess, but I was bound and determined to make it work.
 By the grace of God, and with a lot of trial and error, I started to make sense of my local business.